Hacklahoma/UseMeFor2026/frontend/src/ui/pages/landing/sections/TestBeeFlight.md

 ## ✅ Best Practices
-✅ Always update both absolute and normalized coordinates together ✅ Use the `replotFromNormalized()` function for window resize handling ✅ Leverage TypeScript interfaces for type safety
+✅ Always update both absolute and normalized coordinates together ✅ Use the `replotFromNormalized()` function for window resize handling ✅ Let waypoints be independent - no forced origin connections ✅ Use origin snapping for manual connections when desired ✅ Register components as origin targets with `useOriginTarget(id)` ✅ Wrap pages with `<OriginProvider>` for origin detection ✅ Export complete data (waypoints + control points + settings) ✅ Leverage TypeScript interfaces for type safety
 ✅ Keep mathematical functions pure (no side effects)
 ✅ Use hooks for state management separation